JadenKambrion/ExamGrade.java/README.md

 How many marks did you score in fifth exam: 93.

-The total of your marks:450
+The total of your marks: 450

 The total percentage of your marks: 90